xinredhat/konflux-qe-definitions/tasks/test-metadata/0.2/README.md

   - **git.revision**: The Git branch from which the test pipeline is originating.
 This can be from a fork or the original repository.
     - **Description**: This result identifies the source repository branch, helping to trace back the origin of the code being tested.
 It is useful for verifying the source of the changes and ensuring they come from a trusted repository.
+- **prefetch-artifact**: The OCI artifact containing the prefetch dependencies generated during the build phase, if the 'enable-prefetch' parameter is enabled

 ## Usage

 To effectively utilize the `test-metadata` task in a Tekton Pipeline, you can follow the example provided below.
 This example demonstrates how to define a Tekton pipeline that includes the `test-metadata` task, ensuring that all necessary parameters are specified correctly.